frostimochi/f2u-simple-art-fight-character-bio-html-/README.md

 DO NOT REMOVE MY CREDITS.
-i'm not sure if this fully works on toyhouse because i haven't tested it on there, but it should mnost likely function.
+i'm not sure if it works on toyhouse because i haven't tested it, but it should most likely function.